splot-cell/ruby-knight-paths/README.md

 - Implement search algorithm in a real-world example
 - Implement a directional graph
-- Become more familiar with the basics of graph theory
+- Become more familiar with the basics of graph theory, and how breadth-first searches can be useful (i.e. to avoid infinite loops!)

 ## Usage

 Positions on the chess board are stored as arrays representing coordinates, in the form [a, b]. a and b are both between 0 and 7 (inclusive).

+Note: this impelmentation returns the first (and therefore shortest) path found.
+Other paths of equal length may also exist.

 ## Example